dglazier/clas12-rad/README.md

 7. Automate combinitorial analysis (!!!
 To be done)

-To install just download the code from git and add the path to ROOT_INCLUDE_PATH If you do not have the base rad code already installed you can add it as a submodule
+To install just download the code from git and add the path to ROOT_INCLUDE_PATH If you do not have the base rad code already installed you can add it via a submodule

       git clone --recurse-submodules https://github.com/dglazier/clas12-rad.git
       setenv CLAS12RAD /to/where/is/clas12-rad